 Why does percentage height not work in HTML/CSS? – FAQs

 Q1.
-Why isn't my percentage height working?
+Why percentage height is not working in CSS?